Car Rental in Zadar (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (full-to-full is standard), and confirm you have the rental agreement, insurance documents, and emergency contact numbers in the vehicle.
+Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (full-to-full is standard), and confirm you have emergency contact numbers and proper insurance documentation.

-Zadar's Old Town features narrow medieval streets with limited vehicle access and pedestrian-only zones - parking is restricted in the historic center, so use designated parking areas outside the old walls.
+Zadar's Old Town features extremely narrow medieval streets with restricted vehicle access - many areas are pedestrian-only and parking is limited, so plan to use designated parking areas outside the historic center.

-Coastal roads can become congested during summer months (June-September) when tourist traffic peaks - allow extra travel time and expect heavy traffic near popular beaches and attractions during midday hours.
+Coastal roads around Zadar can become congested during summer months (June-September), on weekends when both tourists and locals head to beaches - allow extra travel time during peak season.

-Croatian police conduct regular traffic enforcement including speed checks and document verification - ensure you carry your driver's license, vehicle registration, passport, and proof of insurance at all times as checkpoints are common on major routes.
+Croatian police conduct regular traffic enforcement including speed checks and document verification - ensure you carry your driver's license, vehicle registration, insurance documents, and passport at all times as checks are common on main routes.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners